psychbruce/bruceR/README.md

 ### Bug #2:
 ```
 Error: Failed to install 'bruceR' from GitHub:
-  (converted from warning) installation of package °Ærlang°Ø had non-zero exit status
+  (converted from warning) installation of package ‚Äòrlang‚Äô had non-zero exit status
 ```
 #### Solution:
 This bug may happen when you choose to update the dependency packages (e.g., `rlang`) of `bruceR`.
 You may first update it by using `install.packages("rlang")` before you install `bruceR`.

-Yet there might also be some bugs when you update them.
+Yet there might still be some bugs when you update them.
 For example, you may see `There is a binary version available but the source version is later` in the console and `Do you want to install from sources the package which needs compilation` in a dialog box.
 You can try whether the "source version" can be successfully installed.
 If not, you can install the "binary version".
-In general, an R package has a "source version" newer than a "binary version", but you can wait until the "source version" gets a corresponding "binary version", which will make installation easier.
+In general, an R package has a "source version" newer than a "binary version", but you can wait until the "source version" gets a corresponding "binary version", which will make installation easier and faster.

 ### Other bugs:
 For any other potential bugs during installation, please read carefully the warning messages.
 I believe you can solve them if you follow the instruction.